linea-it/centaurus/README.md

 # Centaurus

-This API is used to visualize data from LIneA's Science Portal
+This API is used to visualize data from LIneA's Science Portal!

 ## Docker installation